 I also started intensifying my international links.
 We started having formal programmes with people I knew abroad where they came and visited us.
 We would put together a series of meetings with officials and they would visit schools.

 At the district level, I started to introduce a lot of projects and initiatives and put action in place.
 This benefits learners.
 We started projects to give special needs learners skills and opening doors for them in the world of work.

 Lastly, I took the initiative of integrating with other sections in strengthening collaborations, because we are many different sub-directorates and it is important that we work together to build an inclusive education system.

 How has your career evolved since completing your studies?

 It has given me one message: Do not stop learning.
 It has indicated to me that if I can do an MBA from BSN, then I can do many other things in fulfilling my dreams.
-The MBA is also very much in line with preparing myself for the exit from the department, in that I can work privately as a psychologist and a consultant.
+The MBA is also very much in line with preparing me for the exit from the department, in that I can work privately as a psychologist and a consultant.
 I am planning to do a lot of community projects, training etc.